‘THE EDGE OF DESTRUCTION’

 Inside The Spaceship

-This is a two-part story by David Whittaker and it sees the four TARDIS regulars in a tricky situation.
+This is a two-part story by David Whitaker and it sees the four TARDIS regulars in a tricky situation.

 This is actually the transitional story between ‘The Daleks’ and ‘Macro Polo’.
 I enjoyed watching this story.
 I won’t admit to understanding it completely and it definitely predates the Steven Moffat era.